LSSTDESC/DC2-analysis/contributed/plots/piff_dc2/README.txt

    different auto- and cross-correlations that are relevant to shear measurement errors.

+   Note that rho_1 here is significantly noisier than the plots from large data surveys (e.g. DES http://adsabs.harvard.edu/abs/2016MNRAS.460.2245J).
+   This is expected as this is just a single exposure.
+The main takeaway at this point is that the measurement is broadly consistent with no signal.
+   We will be doing a larger scale test of this using many more DC2 images, at which point we will be able to make more significant claims about the quality of the PSF reconstruction on these data.

 2. Spatial distribution of size and shape errors (twod.png).
 These used to show significant outliers that were too numerous for Piff to do a good job of removing them.
 But switching to the DM PSF stars for the input list